 Brine:

-Enough cool water to cover your pork shoulder
+Enough cool water to cover your pork shoulder½ cup brown sugar

 ½ cup salt